viveknr92/ListandSortBooks/README.md

 # ListandSortBooks
+This assignment demostrates the use of data driven programming with JavaScript.

 Build a service that when called will return list of books that the UI can display.
 Each book in the list should contain: